3.4 Units

 To add a new unit:

-- Go to the Units section in the left menu.
+- Navigate to the Units tab in the sidebar.

-- Unit name is a required text input used to specify the name of the real estate object being tokenized.
+- Name is a required text input used to specify the name of the real estate object being tokenized.
 Input guidelines:

-- The name should clearly describe the unit (e.g., "Skyline 3BR Apartment, Downtown Dubai").
+- The name should clearly describe the real estate object (e.g., "Skyline 3BR Apartment, Downtown Dubai").

 - Avoid placeholder text or internal codes that may confuse users.